How Do Candy and Pearl Paint Differ From Metallic Paint?

-Pearl Paint jobs are extremely subtle and look best out in full sunlight.
-A lot of modern cars use a pearl coat on normal colors like white to give a little pop when the vehicle is out in the sun.
-Much like a candy paint job pearl paint is a midcoat that is applied over a base color (usually white).
-Pearl paint has tiny flecks of iridescent mica added to a clear coating that acts a binder for the pearl.
-When applied over white or in between a base coat and a top coat (or sometimes mixed with a top coat) it can give a beautiful glimmer to your paint that can change by the angle of the sun or how you view the car.
-Pearl paint is a little easier to apply than a candy but shares some of the difficulties when spraying as you want to make sure it is applied evenly to avoid blotchiness in the final finish.
+Pearlescent automotive paint has tiny flecks of iridescent mica added to a clear coating that acts a binder for the pearl.
+When applied over white or in between a base coat and a top coat (or sometimes mixed with a top coat), it gives a beautiful glimmer to your paint that can change by the angle of the sun or how you view the car.
+Pearl paint is a little easier to apply than candies but shares some of the difficulties when spraying as you want to make sure it is applied evenly to avoid blotchiness in the final finish.
+For both pearls and metallics (see below), our Metalli-Flow Paint Enhancer helps lock in the pearl/flake particles and stabilize them so you get an even spray.